thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 At the start of my public speaking journey, I used to start every presentation saying something along the lines of:

-> Look, I am shy and introvert.
+> Look, I am shy and introverted.
 What I am doing here is kind of demanding.
-> Please, bare with me.
+> Please, bear with me.

 Having said that, seemed to remove all the anxiety and stress.
 That helped me a lot.